WeareJH/wf2/readme.md

-    exec         Execute commands in the PHP container help         Prints this message or the help of the given subcommand(s) m            Execute commands in the PHP container stop         Take down containers & retain data up           Bring up containers
+    exec         Execute commands in the PHP container help         Prints this message or the help of the given subcommand(s) m            Execute commands in the PHP container pull         Pull files or folders from the PHP container to the host stop         Take down containers & retain data up           Bring up containers
 ```